How to Keep Damascus Steel from Rusting: Easy Care Tips

 • No abrasives – keep anything that might scratch the blade.
 While it may seem shocking, rust is not the only thing that can ruin Damascus steel; scratches will trash the iconic look.

-• Soak-free — Never leave your blade in the water for an extended period.
-If your knife becomes wet, wipe it immediately with a clean towel.
+• Soak-free: Never leave your blade in the water for an extended period.
+If it becomes wet, wipe it immediately with a clean towel.

 Regular Cleaning Routine